Konseptt/LyangLang/README.md

 # LyangLang

-MUJI LANG is a programming language designed to make coding accessible to Nepali speakers.
+LyangLang is a programming language designed to make coding accessible to Nepali speakers.
 It features natural Nepali-like syntax while maintaining powerful programming capabilities.

 ## Features